FrameQuant: Flexible Low-Bit Quantization for Transformers: Appendix

 In this Appendix, we provide additional details related to the experiments reported in the main paper.
 This Appendix is organized as follows.
-In {\em Section \ref{sec:Impact of redundancy in representations}} we analyze the impact of redundancy on the performance of the model in terms of classification accuracy on the ImageNet-1k dataset.
+In {\em Section \ref{sec:Impact of redundancy in representations}} we analyze the impact of redundancy on the performance of the model in terms of classification accuracy on the ImageNet-1K dataset.
 In {\em Section \ref{sec:redundancy attn maps}}, we study this effect on the performance of Vision Transformer models, evaluated using activation maps.
 Next, in {\em Section \ref{sec:Number of Calibration images}}, we study the effect of the size of the calibration data used for quantizing various Vision Models.
 In {\em Section \ref{sec: 2 sigma}}, we analyze the choice of the $2\sigma$ threshold for clipping the weights during quantization.
-We provide empirical evidence for different classes of Vision models. {\em Section \ref{sec: deit swin weight distribution} }shows the distribution of weights in the DeiT and Swin Transformer models.
+We provide empirical evidence for different classes of Vision models.
+We also show that $2\sigma$ clipping alone cannot improve quantization performance.
+On the contrary, it can degrade the performance for weight configurations that are poorly distributed. {\em Section \ref{sec: deit swin weight distribution} }shows the distribution of weights in the DeiT and Swin Transformer models.
 In {\em Section \ref{sec:Activation Quantization}}, we present a framework for quantizing activations and show how the FF representation of activations inherently addresses the key pain points described in previous works.
+We follow this with a simple experiment with activation quantization enabled.
+In {\em Section \ref{sec: seg and obj det}}, we provide experiments on Segmentation and Object detection tasks.
 In {\em Section \ref{sec: more exp on llms}}, we present more experiments on Language models on different datasets and downstream tasks as mentioned in the main paper.
 Then, in {\em Section \ref{sec:Robustness guarantees}}, we provide an expanded synopsis of the theoretical results that apply to our setting, as briefly described in the main paper.
 In {\em Section \ref{sec:construct tff}} we provide a brief synopsis of the algorithm used to generate a TFF for the curious reader.
-Finally in {\em section \ref{sec:storage and comp complexity}} we give a detailed analysis of the storage benefits of FrameQuant and the computational complexity during inference.
+Finally in {\em Section \ref{sec:storage and comp complexity}} we give a detailed analysis of the storage benefits of FrameQuant and the computational complexity during inference.